loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 ## Where are my types ?

+One of the biggest difference with Scala is the absence of types.
-Typescript is a typed superset of JavaScript, that can be compiled and transformed (transpiled) to JS.
+TypeScript is a typed superset of JavaScript, that can be compiled and transformed (transpiled) to JS.
-It is the language that has been used to write the Angular framework (since Angular 2), and it's the recommended language to develop Angular applications as well.
+It is the language that has been used to write the Angular framework (since Angular 2), and it is the recommended language to develop Angular applications as well.

 Let's see how it looks :